palmercluff/computer-science-essentials/README.md

     (setq-default abbrev-mode t) ;; turn it on for all modes
     ```
   - Then whenever you type the key, then space or . it will convert
+  - `C-q` prevents word from expanding if you do it before space or punctuation
 - Evil Mode (https://github.com/emacs-evil/evil)
   - In .emacs:
     ```